Desserts/TreatsMagically Moist Apple Cake with Butter Rum Raisin Glaze

 Related: Types of Ontario Apples – All About Apples

-It takes about 20 minutes from start to finish and then you should let it cool to use in this recipe.
+It takes about 20 minutes from start to finish, and then you should let it cool to use in this recipe.

-If you don’t fancy making homemade apple sauce you can certainly buy it pre-made at the grocery store.
+If you don’t fancy making homemade apple sauce, you can certainly buy it pre-made at the grocery store.

-Your choice is sweetened or unsweetened and since this is a sweet apple cake you can opt for the unsweetened to cut back on sugar if you’d like.
+Your choice is sweetened or unsweetened, and since this is a sweet apple cake, you can opt for the unsweetened to cut back on sugar if you’d like.

 Easy Apple Desserts

-It appears that Sue found her apple cake recipe from the blog, A Hint Of Honey.
+Sue found her apple cake recipe from the blog, A Hint Of Honey.

 Easy!

-If you don’t have the caramel on hand it’s simple to make ahead and cool for this recipe.
+If you don’t have the caramel on hand, it’s simple to make ahead and cool for this recipe.

 Easy Glaze For Your Apple Cake

-Measurements for baking must be precise and although I know many of us get lucky at times there are those situations where a recipe will flop.
+Measurements for baking must be precise, and although I know many of us get lucky at times, there are those situations where a recipe will flop.

-If you have a larger cake pan and want to experiment with the baking time go for it otherwise kill two birds with one stone and make a cake and muffins with this apple cake recipe.
+Otherwise, kill two birds with one stone and make a cake and muffins with this apple cake recipe.

-Baking Your Apple Cake
+Baking The Apple Cake

 I baked the cake in the oven at 350 degrees for about 30-35 minutes.

-Once you take the cake from the oven poke holes in the top with a skewer or fork and pour the boiled heated condensed milk over the top along with a sprinkle of cinnamon and the butter rum-soaked raisins.
+Once you take the cake from the oven, poke holes in the top with a skewer or fork and pour the boiled, heated condensed milk over the top, along with a sprinkle of cinnamon and the butter rum-soaked raisins.

-Once cool you can cut into squares, set on parchment paper in an air-tight container and freeze up to 3 months.
+Once cool, you can cut into squares, set on parchment paper in an air-tight container, and freeze up to 3 months.

 How to make Magically Moist Apple Cake